 Iron is another mineral found in foods such as lean red meat, eggs, kale and legumes.
 This mineral is involved in the production of antibodies, which are cells of the immune system required to fight infection.

 Vitamin A is also important as it supports the body's innate immunity by maintaining the integrity of mucosal cells in the digestive tract, eyes and respiratory system; these cells act as a first line of defence against infection.
 Vitamin A is also required for the normal function of immune cells and the production of antibodies that respond to infection.

 Vitamin D is also needed for the normal function of the immune system.
 It's particularly tricky to get from diet alone and the body needs sunlight to make vitamin D itself.
-In accordance with advice from Public Health England, it is recommended that everyone take a vitamin D supplement during lockdown, when they are likely to be spending more time indoors.
+In accordance with advice from the National Institute for Health and Care Excellence (NICE), all adults in the UK should take a daily supplement containing 400IU (10mcg) of vitamin D throughout the year.

 The prevalence among men of disease in later life seems to be another reason why they may be more susceptible to severe COVID-19.
 Rates of conditions such as type 2 diabetes and heart disease are higher in men than women, and these underlying health conditions put them at greater risk of infection and poor health outcomes from the virus.